• Home

 The key to navigating these situations lies in cultivating a strong sense of self-love and self-acceptance, without needing external validation.
 Here are some tips that may help.

-1. Acknowledge Your Growth Take time to reflect on the ways you’ve changed and grown.
+Take time to reflect on the ways you’ve changed and grown.
 Write them down if necessary.
 Remind yourself that your value and worth are not defined by others’ perceptions of you.

-2. Create Boundaries If someone consistently undermines your self-worth, it may be necessary to create emotional or physical boundaries.
+If someone consistently undermines your self-worth, it may be necessary to create emotional or physical boundaries.
 Protecting your inner peace is an act of self-love.

-3. Stay Grounded in the Present Stay mindful of the present moment and remember you do not have to behave in a way that you feel others expect of you.
+Stay mindful of the present moment and remember you do not have to behave in a way that you feel others expect of you.
 Some people find affirmations or grounding techniques helpful to reinforce their current reality.

-4. Communicate Authentically If appropriate, you could even share your journey with someone who seems stuck in the past.
+If appropriate, you could even share your journey with someone who seems stuck in the past.
 Sometimes, opening an authentic conversation can bridge the gap between their perception and your reality.

-6. Practice Compassion for Yourself and Others The bottom line is, we are all doing our best and no-one is perfect.
+The bottom line is, we are all doing our best and no-one is perfect.
 Being kind and compassionate to yourself is worth cultivating as a default position.
 The compassion you are able to hold yourself with (and all your parts!), will naturally extend towards others.

 If you need help, Kinesiology can be enormously helpful in healing the parts of you that are stuck in the past or fearful of judgement.
 Taking time to explore this can help you enjoy the here and now in a more relaxed way.